AlexeyGlu/alexeyglu.github.com/index.md

 ## 📝 About Me
 ![Image Description](https://alexeyglu.github.io/photo.jpeg)

-I have been involved in cybersecurity for 5 years with 3 years of industry experience as a SOC Analyst.
-SIEM - is my best friend.
+I have been involved in cybersecurity for 7 years with 5 years of industry experience as a Security Operations Specialist in MSSP SOC.
+SIEM - is my best friend <3.
+Usually, I am involved in security monitoring and defense.

-I am proficient in Linux and Windows environments (including Active Directory).
+I am proficient in Linux and Windows environments (Active Directory guys here).
 My expertise extends to network and host forensics, intrusion detection, and anomaly monitoring.

 Beyond my hands-on experience, I've shared my knowledge through cybersecurity training specifically for Ukraine's Critical Infrastructure sectors.